Morsmalleo/AhMyth/README.md

 - Custom Permission selection - Allows user to select permissions using the checkboxes on the Interface, using none of them or all of them will build a payload with default permissions
 # Client (Ahmyth.apk) Features
 - APK auto-hides itself upon installation
-- APK automatically grants all permissions during installation
+- Android Permission are automatically granted upon installation
-- APK Launcher Activity method Persistence
+- L.A.P (Launcher Activity Persistence)
 #
 <p>